sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 - How to use Vert.x Circuit Breaker
 - How to implement a simple API gateway
 - How to manage global authentication using OAuth 2 and Keycloak with Vert.x-Auth
+- How to configure and use SockJS - Event bus bridge

 And many more things too...